Category Archives: Events

 Three undergraduate students have presented the results of their independent studies in CS and ECE poster sessions and demonstrations here at Duke University.
 Michael Glushakov presented a poster and a demo of his work on edge computing-supported augmented reality with … Continue reading

-Posted in Achievement, Augmented reality, Demonstrations, Duke University, Edge computing, Exciting!
-News and updates, Research, Students, Undergraduate research | 1 Comment
+Posted in Achievement, Augmented reality, Demonstrations, Duke University, Edge computing, Highlights, Research, Students and Mentorship, Undergraduate research | 1 Comment

 2017 IEEE Fog World Congress